MoJabeen/blockchain-nts/Terra.md

-Description: Overview of the terra crash and how the different elements of the system work.
+Description: Overview of the terra and how the different elements of the system work.

 ## When was terra founded ?